About us:

 - Remaining responsive to new and emerging health threats.

-COVID-19 is new a public health priority for Community and Public Health to address alongside our existing priorities.
+COVID-19 was a new public health priority for Community and Public Health to address alongside our existing priorities.

 Community and Public Health works on collaborative projects and initiatives with councils, government agencies, community organisations, and other members of the health sector like PHOs.

-- Download the Community and Public Health Structure Information Sheet – updated February 2021 [211KB].
+- Download the Community and Public Health Structure Information Sheet – updated December 2024 [230KB].

-- Information – identifying and providing information about the population’s health status, including what factors affect health.
-Includes an Information Systems sub-team.
+- Intelligence – identifying and providing information about the population’s health status, including what factors affect health.

-The Canterbury office also provides services for the Chatham Islands and hosts the staff responsible for the All Right? wellbeing campaign.
+The Canterbury office also provides services for the Chatham Islands.

 Regional Offices: working hard for their communities